atheck/react-elmish/README.md

 ### App.tsx

-To put all this together and to render our component, we need a React class component:
+To put all this together and to render our component, we need a React component.

+This can be a **class component**:

 ```tsx
 // Import everything from the App.ts